 BOXIO TENT | Shower or toilet tent

-8. Checklist for your first day on the construction site: Start well prepared
+8. Checklist for your first day on the construction site: start well prepared

 Everything you need to know and bring with you to successfully start your first day of work in the Australian construction industry.